Glossary

 EDI

-Electronic Data Interchange - computer-to-computer transmission of information between two companies, including such documents as purchase orders and invoices.
+Electronic Data Interchange refers to the computer-to-computer transmission of information between two companies, including such documents as purchase orders and invoices.

 EDM